-I find the term Trail Riding Equipment on the one hand to be rather vague and on the other all encompassing.
+I find the term Trail Riding Equipment on the one hand to be rather vague, and on the other all-encompassing.
 By this I mean that there is so much equipment that you use on the trail that could be considered trail riding equipment, but could also be classified as simply riding equipment.
 So, when I was asked recently what equipment a person should have to be well set up to ride trail, I divided my answer into two parts: the trail riding saddle and its related tack and trail riding accessories.
-In this article, I will discuss trail saddles and the various pieces of trail tack a person might use.
+In this article, I will discuss trail riding saddles and the various pieces of trail riding tack a person might use.

 The Trail Saddle.
-Having already discussed the merits of lightweight trail saddles, like the Tucker Trail Saddle and the Circle Y Flex2 Trail Saddle, I won’t go into that again here.
-Instead here the general properties of a good trail saddle.
+Trail saddles have improved ten-fold over the years, and now you can get a very lightweight saddle without sacrificing fit, strength or quality.
+Regardless of the saddle brand you choose, here general properties of a good trail saddle.
 While any saddle can be used on the trail, I believe the following are necessary characteristics of a good trail saddle:

 Regardless of what the saddle was intended for (roping, barrel racing or whatever), if it does all of the above, I think it will make a fine trail saddle.